ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 This eases the work related with managing a service worker.
 We still have to do some of the heavy lifting because our background sync requirements are a bit more complicated than the simple case.
-Workbox can replay single requests out-of-the-box but we need to wait for the observation req to succeed (or not), then grab the ID for that new obs and generate all the requests for the photos, obs fields, etc. Workbox gives us the freedom to do this and we can even use their Queue class to make our life easier.
+Workbox can replay single requests out-of-the-box but we need to wait for the photo requests to succeed (or not), then use the photo IDs in the request to create the observation.
+Workbox gives us the freedom to do this and we can even use their Queue class to make our life easier.

-If you're looking to manually trigger sync events on the background sync queues, you'll have access to this in the hidden admin page.
+If you're looking to manually trigger sync events on the background sync queue, you'll have access to this in the hidden admin page.
 Alternatively, you can use Chrome devtools to send named events to the SW as per https://developers.google.com/web/tools/workbox/modules/workbox-background-sync#testing_workbox_background_sync.
-The names of the events you need for our queues are:
+The name of the event you need for our queue is:
 ```
-workbox-background-sync:obs-queue
-workbox-background-sync:obs-dependant-queue
+workbox-background-sync:wow-queue
 ```

 ## Rollup